Inpatient Drug Rehab: What to Expect & How Much it Costs

 What Is Outpatient Rehab?

-Outpatient drug rehab refers to treatment programs where you have regular appointments at a rehab facility but continue to reside at home throughout treatment.
+Outpatient drug rehab2 refers to treatment programs where you have regular appointments at a rehab facility but continue to reside at home throughout treatment.
 Outpatient addiction treatment may take place at a physician’s office or treatment center.

 Intensive outpatient programs are also available, in which patients have multiple appointments per week, including individual counseling, group therapy, and medication appointments.

-The Right Fit: Why Treatment Isn’t One-Size-Fits-All
+The Right Fit: Why Treatment Is Not One-Size-Fits-All

 What to Expect at Inpatient Drug Rehab